PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/numbers/+page.md

 :::

-As you can see in the example above, just as we can use the special `${ ... }` syntax in strings created with two `` ` `` characters to insert a string value into it, we can also use it to insert at number value into it (the special `${ ... }` syntax can also be used to insert values of other datatypes too; it does not only works for strings and numbers).
+As you can see in the example above, just as we can use the special `${ ... }` syntax in strings created with two `` ` `` characters to insert a string value into it, we can also use it to insert a number value into it (the special `${ ... }` syntax can also be used to insert values of other data types too; it does not only work for strings and numbers).